The Difference Between Eczema & Psoriasis

 Psoriasis is not contagious and symptoms can differ from person to person.
 It has been known to cause dents and discoloration of the nails.
 Some people also get small, drop-shaped sores on the chest, arms, legs or scalp.
 Some people even experience swollen, painful joints!

 Some people with psoriasis may suffer from what’s known as plaque psoriasis which affects the soles of the feet, hands, and elbows.
 It can also affect other parts of the body.
 The skin becomes red and thickened with patches of silvery scales.
 The cause of plaque psoriasis is not known but it is thought to be due to a combination of genetic and environmental factors.
-Applying a thick layer of the Multi-Purpose Ointment daily will help to rehydrate dry areas.
+Applying a thick layer of the aerated balm daily will help to rehydrate dry areas.

 How To Treat Psoriasis: